AmadeusITGroup/odyssey-reactive-messaging/README.md

 }
 ```

-Note 1: Method direct injection of parameters should be considered for performance, and when CDI is disabled.

-Note 2: Some additional logic could be added to handle creation order.
+Note: Some additional logic could be added to handle creation order.

 ### From one to n Messages